ios-arya-kevin-brendan/boiler-book/README.md

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+##FINAL SPRINT
+Project Board Issues
+ - Merging branch from Kevin to main not working, therefore missing the finished profile and messages

+Sprint planned for next week
+ - fix merging by presentation
+ - add map function by presentation